 In town, there are primarily small businesses and souvenir shops.
 But, residents have access to supermarkets like Auto Mercado if they can’t find what they need at a local farmers market.
 Coco is very family-friendly, and the beach is a go-to for those exploring the beaches in Guanacaste.

-In addition to ex-pats, you’ll find that many local Costa Ricans live in town too.
+In addition to expats, you’ll find that many local Costa Ricans live in town too.
 It has all the beauty, great weather and development as Tamarindo but with much lower costs.
 It’s a great option for living in Guanacaste, Costa Rica if you want a quiet and relaxed life.

-If you’re craving a bit more action, and more access to expat facilities, restaurants and shops, then Tamarindo might be a better option.
+If you’re craving a bit more action and more access to expat facilities, restaurants and shops, then Tamarindo might be a better option.

 READ NEXT: Things to do in Playa del Coco

-Las Catalinas and Playa Danta
+Las Catalinas And Playa Danta

 Province: Guanacaste